Swire Resources: History

-The company was founded by Swire Group in 1990.
+The company was founded by the Swire Group in 1990.
 It absorbed some of the businesses held by Swire's other trading arm, Swire Loxley.
 Swire Loxley was later sold, in 2000, to Dah Chong Hong.

 In 1984, Swire Loxley had purchased Marathon Sports, a local Hong Kong sports store founded in the 1970s.
 This chain was transferred to Swire Resources.

 Swire Resources began serving as the exclusive distributor of Columbia Sportswear in Hong Kong and Macau in 2002, and in Mainland China in 2004.

 In 2014, Swire Resources established a joint venture with Columbia Sportswear.
 The joint venture company, Columbia Sportswear Commercial (Shanghai) Company, was headquartered in Shanghai.
 In 2019, Columbia bought out Swire Resource's 40 per cent stake in the joint venture company.
 However, Swire Resources remains the sole Hong Kong and Macau distributor of the brand.

 Retail stores

 In December 2019, Swire Resources operated 191 retail outlets in Hong Kong and Macau, and 13 in Mainland China.
 It owns four multi-brand chain stores, namely: